Email hosting for law firms: shared inboxes for intake, billing, and case teams

 Getting started

 - 1Add your firm's domain.
-SHIPMAIL walks you through the registrar setup.
+Shipmail walks you through the registrar setup.
 Create individual mailboxes for each attorney and shared addresses like intake@, info@, and billing@.

 - 2Set up shared inbox access for intake and billing.
 Grant relevant attorneys and staff access to shared addresses.
 Everyone sees incoming messages and can reply from the shared address.